AdobeDocs/campaign-classic.en/help/platform/using/ac-glossary.md

 ## E - H {#sec-2}

 <!--
-----DEPREACTED----
+----DEPRECATED------>
 +++**E4X**

-The version of Javascript that is used in Adobe Campaign Classic.
+E4X is the version of Javascript that is used in Adobe Campaign Classic.
 Sometimes called ECMAScript, it is an extension of Javascript that allows the mixing of Javascript and XML primitives in the same code.
 Note that E4X is classified as a deprecated language.
 +++
--->

 +++**Eligibility rules**